By: Team F11-1 Since: March 2020 Licence: MIT

 4.1.2.
 Design considerations

-Many of the design considerations made for report
+Many of the design considerations made for report command are similar to that of the export command.
+You can check

 out the similar design considerations over here.